LRS Registration Details: Autumn 2023

 The discussion section I want to be in is full.
 How can I enroll in LRS?

-If the course is full (or if your desired discussion time is full), you may place yourself on the waitlist at the bottom of this page, which will open on Monday, November 14th for Winter 2023.
-You are also welcome to continue checking the course listing prior to the beginning of the quarter to see if a spot opens up.
-The course will be closed to new registrations the Friday before the quarter begins.
+You may place yourself on the waitlist at the bottom of this page.
 By Friday of Week 1, we will notify those on the waitlist if a spot opens up in their desired section.
 In the meantime, waitlisters will be able to access course materials on the Canvas site and must attend lectures in Week 1 on Tuesday and Thursday.
 Discussion sections begin meeting during Week 2.
-Please note that we do not indicate where students are on the waitlist.

 If I’m waitlisted, how will I be able to access the course materials?

-You will be added to the course Canvas site on the Friday before classes start, which will contain all the materials you will need for the first week of LRS.
-You will also be emailed a list of instructions addressing enrollment procedures and other questions.
-All waitlisted students are permitted to attend lectures for the first two weeks of the course; afterward, only enrolled students can attend lectures.
+You will be added to the course Canvas site on the Friday before classes start.
+The site will contain all the materials you will need for the first week of LRS.
+All waitlisted students can attend lectures for the first two weeks of the course but only registered students can attend discussion sections and access course materials on Canvas thereafter.

-If you would like to switch sections, students must drop the course and then place themselves on the waitlist if they are unable to re-enroll into an open spot.
+You must drop the course and then place yourself on the waitlist if you are unable to re-enroll into an open spot.
+However, you cannot place yourself on the waitlist if you are already enrolled in a section.
 We do not perform or facilitate switches between students in sections.
-Please note that students cannot place themselves on the waitlist if they are already enrolled in a section.

 What if I want to audit the course?

-We are not allowing anyone to view lectures and course materials outside of students waitlisted in Week 1.
-We also do not allow anyone to officially audit the course.
-If you are unable to take LRS because you have dropped the course or have not secured a spot into the course during Week 1, you will not be able to further access lectures and course materials – no exceptions.
+We do not allow anyone to officially audit the course.
+If you are unable to take LRS because you have dropped the course or have not secured a spot into the course, you can still sit in on the course lectures after Week 1.
+However, you will not be able to access course materials on Canvas and cannot attend discussion sections.

 I couldn’t enroll into LRS this quarter.
 Will you guarantee me a spot next quarter?